ETIM-PAUL/ColaboEarn/README.md

 - `createTheme(...)` Admin-only: Creates a new theme
 - `submitContribution(...)` Community members submit content
 - `approveContribution(...)` Admin approves/rejects a submission
-- `tipTheme(themeId)` Send XTZ tips to a theme; contract auto-splits among contributors
+- `tipTheme(themeId)` Send ETH tips to a theme collaboration; contract auto-splits among contributors

 Tip: Contributions are stored via IPFS and referenced in the smart contract.